 From 2013-2017, he was a Junior Fellow at the Harvard Society of Fellows.
 In Spring 2016, he was also a Visiting Fellow at the Oxford Martin School.
 From 2011-2013, he was the inaugural Research Scholar at the Becker Friedman Institute for Research in Economics at the University of Chicago.

-Kominers co-organized the 2013 and 2015 HCEO Summer Schools on Socioeconomic Inequality.
+Kominers co-organized the HCEO Chicago Summer Schools on Socioeconomic Inequality in 2013 and from 2015-2017.
 In Summer 2011, he was the Head Tutor of the Harvard Program for Research in Markets and Organizations (PRIMO).